ahartz1/mystery-word/README.md

 4–6 | 6–8 | 8+

 ##### A word about the dictionary
 The words used in this game are from web2 (Webster's Second International) dictionary, copyright 1934.
-The copyright has lapsed, and thus in the public domain.
+The copyright has lapsed, and thus is in the public domain.
 Keep an open mind and get ready to learn some new words as you play!